joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2025/10/30/books/stephen-king-books-quiz.html

 **Martin Nečas re-signs with Avalanche for 8 years, $11.5 million AAV — Here's how it got done**\
-`Nečas is off to the best start of his career, with seven goals and six assists in 11 games.`\
+`Nečas is off to an excellent start this season, with seven goals and six assists in 11 games.`\
 https://nytimes.com/athletic/6763910/2025/10/30/martin-necas-contract-avalanche/

 **Why Trump’s Boat Killings Would Be Hard to Prosecute**\